Zona Río: Paseo de los Héroes

 Paseo de los Héroes is also noted for its many monuments and sculptures, like the Monumento a la Raza (Spanish for Monument to the Race), the Abraham Lincoln statue, the Ignacio Zaragoza statue, the Cuauhtémoc statue, the Lázaro Cárdenas statue, and others, to which the avenue largely owes its name, Road of the Heroes.

 Tijuana CowParade 2008

 During June 2008, Tijuana was hosting the CowParade.
-Along with the also popular Avenida Revolución, Paseo de los Héroes holds many of the artistic cows, in such popular places like the Monumento a la Raza and the Tijuana Cultural Center.
+Along with the also popular Avenida Revolución, Paseo de los Héroes holds many of the painted cows, in such popular places like the Monumento a la Raza and the Tijuana Cultural Center.

 Boulevard Sánchez Taboada

 In contrast to Paseo de los Héroes or Aguas Calientes, this is not one of the main avenues of the whole city, but rather only of Zona Río.

 This avenue is the main gastronomical corridor of Zona Río, offering the widest variety of gastronomy in the entire city.
 There are restaurants offering food from Thailand, Mongolia, Greece, Brazil or Israel, not to mention the typical Italian, Spanish, French, Argentinian, Chinese and American foods, plus the widespread Japanese sushi.
 As regards of Mexican food, the common tacos, Baja California-seafood, and the antojitos (Spanish term for traditional Mexican snacks or tapas), they are found almost everywhere in the avenue.